HMB and Muscle Health

 Other research highlights how HMB taken in combination with other amino acids may also be beneficial to muscle maintenance.
 For example, a study of wound healing in diabetic hemodialysis patients showed benefits of HMB, arginine and glutamine supplementation after four weeks of taking supplementation.
 Researchers found improvements in metrics related to pressure ulcer healing in a majority of study subjects.
 Another study evaluated the impact of HMB, vitamin D and protein supplementation in older female patients who recently suffered hip fractures and underwent orthopedic surgery.
 After one month of supplementation, comparison of the control group against the treatment group showed faster wound healing and increased muscle strength in the women who took the supplement.

 Understanding HMB’s role in the body elucidates how it can be instrumental after surgery or other events that take a toll on muscles.
-In such cases, ensuring an adequate supply of dietary leucine or supplementing with HMB should be a part of the treatment discussion.
+During surgery recovery, the body needs additional nutrients to prevent muscle atrophy.
+Ensuring an adequate supply of dietary leucine or supplementing with HMB should be a part of the treatment discussion.